WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```
 The call to a resource's destructor passes the `i32` representation value that
 was previously supplied to `resource.new`.
 The call works like a normal
-non-`async` cross-component call, using the same `canon_lift` and `canon_lower`
-rules to, for example, catch reentrance.
-Because the type, lifting and
-lowering are all non-`async`, the destructor may not block.
-However, the
+non-`async` cross-component call which means that destructors may not block.
-destructor may spawn a cooperative thread that does.
+However, the destructor may spawn an explicit thread that blocks as long as

-In particular, `Store.lift` may trap (if `rt.impl.may_enter_from(inst)` is
-`False`) if the call to the destructor would reenter the destructor's instance
-in a way that violates [Component Invariant] #2.
-In the special case where the
-`current_instance` is the *same* as the destructor's instance, `may_enter_from`
-will always return `True` (because the set of instances being freshly entered is
-empty) and so, as one might expect, component instances can `resource.drop` the
-owned handles of the resources they implement.
+this explicit thread doesn't transitively block the destructor's implicit thread
+from returning.

 ### `canon resource.rep`